Followers

 Royal American

-With the end of the war, the Dutch Brigade was reduced to one battalion and Fraser had to seek his laurels elsewhere.
-The outbreak of the Seven Years war provided a golden opportunity for an eager and now blooded young highlander.
+With the end of the war, the Dutch Brigade was reduced to one battalion, prompting Fraser to seek his fortunes elsewhere.
+The outbreak of the Seven Years' War offered a golden opportunity for an eager and now experienced young Highlander.
 In 1756, Fraser joined the British Army’s 62nd Royal American Regiment of Foot.
 Renumbered as the 60th the following year, it later gained fame as The King’s Royal Rifle Corps.

 Back to the Clan

-Fraser did not remain with the 60th very long.
-In January 1757, he took a commission in a newly formed regiment of highlanders, the 63rd Highlander Regiment of Foot.
-The regiment was commanded by Simon’s cousin, Lord Lovat, also named Simon Fraser.
-The unit was called Fraser’s Regiment and its ranks were flush with Frasers.
-This was the likely draw to the unit – fighting with and for kin.
+Fraser did not stay with the 60th for long.
+In January 1757, he accepted a commission in a newly formed regiment of highlanders, the 63rd Highlander Regiment of Foot.
+The regiment was led by Simon’s cousin, Lord Lovat, who was also named Simon Fraser.
+The unit was called Fraser’s Regiment, and its ranks mostly consisted of Frasers.
+This was probably the main reason for joining—the chance to fight alongside and for kin.

 Fighting French & Indians

-Fraser sailed to America to fight the French, serving at the siege of Louisbourg, the taking of which gave Britain control of the mouth of the Saint Lawrence River.
+Fraser traveled to America to fight the French, participating in the siege of Louisbourg, which, when captured, granted Britain control of the mouth of the Saint Lawrence River.
 He served under British General James Wolfe during the 1759 attack on Quebec, the decisive battle of the war in America.
-The 78th climbed the Heights of Abraham with Wolfe and Lieutenant Fraser was wounded in the hard-fought action while Wolfe was mortally wounded in his great victory.
+The 78th regiment climbed the Heights of Abraham with Wolfe, and Lieutenant Fraser was wounded in the intense fighting, while Wolfe was mortally wounded in this great victory.

 Scaling the Heights of Abraham